 On October 13, 2000, he was appointed Rector, by Bishop Nicholas DiMarzio, of the newly established Tridentine Parish of Mater Ecclesiae, Berlin, N.J. (materlatin.org).
 Mater Ecclesiae is the first diocesan-run Extraordinary Form parish in the United States.
 Mater Ecclesiae has a full music program of chant, polyphonic masses, and music based on the principles given by the Church for sacred music.
 Along with Dr. Timothy McDonnell, Fr.
 Pasley established the annual Mass of Thanksgiving on the Feast of the Assumption.
 This Mass, a grand event for the Delaware Valley, features some of the greatest orchestral masses ever composed for the sacred liturgy.
 Some mass settings that have been used for the Assumption Mass are Haydn’s Lord Nelson Mass, the Missa Septem Dolorum of Carl H. Biber, Schubert’s Mass in Bb Major, and Mozart’s Missa Brevis in C Major.

-We are fortunate indeed to have Jonathan Ryan, Concert Organist, on the CMAA’s Colloquium XXVI faculty this year in Saint Louis, Missouri.
+We are fortunate indeed to have Jonathan Ryan, Concert Organist, on the CMAA’s Colloquium XXVII faculty this year in Saint Paul, Minnesota.
 Ryan has been on the faculty of the Colloquium for several years, sharing his extensive experience with Roman Catholic liturgy with Colloquium attendees as a director of various choirs, as a breakout presenter and as an organist.
-Jonathan will be the organist for two liturgies during the week, June 22 and June 25th.
-He will also direct the Chant Fundamentals course for men and women.
+Jonathan will be the organist for three of our liturgies during the week.
+He will also direct the Office chant choir, with the assistance of Jeffrey Morse.

 Jonathan Ryan enjoys a multifaceted career as a concert artist, church musician, and pedagogue.
 Among the few organists distinguished with six First Prize awards at major international and national competitions, he has emerged as one of North America’s premier young concert artists, and is represented by Karen McFarlane Artists.

-As a church musician, he has held positions at St. James Cathedral and St. John Cantius Church in Chicago, IL, St. Anne Church in Rochester, NY, and currently serves on the staff of the English cathedral-modeled music program of Christ Church in Greenwich, CT, where he directs the church’s semi-professional adult choir, and works with the Choir of Men & Boys and the Girls Choir.
-Jonathan holds degrees from the Cleveland Institute of Music (BM) and the Eastman School of Music (MM), as well as the Fellow (FAGO) and Choirmaster (ChM) professional certifications from the American Guild of Organists.
+As a church musician, he has held positions at St. John Cantius Church and St. James Cathedral in Chicago, IL, St. Anne Church in Rochester, NY, and currently serves on the staff of the English cathedral-modeled music program of Christ Church in Greenwich, CT, where he directs the church’s semi-professional adult choir, and works with the Choir of Men & Boys and the Girls Choir, and oversees the chorister music training program modeled after the Royal School of Church Music.
+Jonathan holds degrees from the Cleveland Institute of Music and the Eastman School of Music, as well as the Fellow (FAGO) and Choirmaster (ChM) professional certifications from the American Guild of Organists.
 To find out more about Jonathan, his upcoming performances, and media, visit his website at www.jonathan-ryan.com.

 Dr. Edward Schaefer